PythonCharmers/python-future/docs/source/automatic_conversion.rst

         pass
     print('Hello', end=None)

-Notice that in both cases ``futurize`` forces a new-style class and imports the renamed stdlib module under its Py3 name.
+Notice that in both this case and when converting from Py2 above, ``futurize`` creates a new-style class on both Python versions and imports the renamed stdlib module under its Py3 name.

 ``futurize --from3`` also handles the following Python 3 features: